CognitOps Insights

 WMS software claims to provide “reporting” as part of their solution, but the question is: what do they mean by “reporting,” and is it useful to actual users?

-Generally, their reports return lines of data—not dashboards, charts, and graphs we’re used to seeing in modern analytics tools.
+Generally, WMS reports return lines of data—not dashboards, charts, and graphs we’re used to seeing in modern analytics tools.
 Users then have to manually export that data, compile it in a meaningful way, and then share it.
 What they give users out of the box is a tabular representation of data—a singular view based on their data model.
-One of our customers showed us that when researching an issue, they had to look at a report, find the issue, copy a piece from that report, go to another report, paste that info in, search on that, look for another discrepancy.
+One of our customers showed us that when researching an issue, they had to look at a WMS report, find the issue, copy a piece from that report, go to another report, paste that info in, search on that, look for another discrepancy.
 They have to do 3 to 5 different copy and pastes to get to the information that actually lets them make a decision.

 It’s extraordinarily manual, tedious, time-consuming, and error prone.
 WMSs are still just workflow tools that don’t offer the visibility and real-time analytics possible today.